weiqiangzheng1999/theme-academic-cv/content/publication/xia-smoothed-2021/index.md

 date: '2021-05-01'
 publishDate: '2023-11-26T02:45:28.750414Z'
 publication_types:
-- article-journal
+- article-conference
-publication: '*Proceedings of the AAAI Conference on Artificial Intelligence*'
+publication: 'Proceedings of the AAAI Conference on Artificial Intelligence (AAAI)'
-doi: 10.1609/aaai.v35i6.16720
 abstract: The computational complexity of winner determination under common voting rules is a classical and fundamental topic in the field of computational social choice.
 Previous work has established the NP-hardness of winner determination under